BrighterCommand/Docs/contents/Monitoring.md

 </monitoring>
 ```

-This enables runtime changes to enable/disable emitting of monitoring
+This enables runtime changes to enable/disable emitting of monitoring messages.
-messages.

-## Handler confguration
+## Handler Configuration

-Each handler that requires monitoring must be configured in two stages,
-a Handler attribute and container registration of a MonitorHandler for
-the given request:
+Each handler that requires monitoring must be configured in two stages, a Handler attribute and container registration of a MonitorHandler for the given request:

 For example, given: